coelacant1/ProtoTracer/README.md

 # **ProtoTracer: 3D Rendering and Animation Engine**
 This project is a real-time 3D rendering and animation engine designed for use on the Teensy 4.0.
 It supports 64x32 HUB75 panels, as well as a custom panel design based on WS2812b LEDs.

 Before startint this project, it is _highly_ recommended that you have experience with other microcontroller projects first.
 This is not a simple or easy project to complete, and support can only be provided for issues with the base project, not with your specific setup.
-If you rea looking for a simple, easy solution, please consider:
+If you are looking for a simple, easy solution, please consider:
 - Hudu WF-1
   - 🗸 RGB, works with HUB75 panels
   - 🗸 Easy Wi-Fi configuration, quick setup with an app